What does it look like?

 Evergreen tree up to 30m high, with a dense and spreading canopy.
-Leaves are alternate, 5-10cm long and 2.5-5cm wide, and glossy green.
-Flowers are minute, white, borne on panicles near the ends of branches, hermaphroditic, distinctly odorous and attractive to small flies.
-Flowers occur in spring with fruit maturing in autumn.
+Leaves are gloosy green, alternate, 5-10cm long and 2.5-5cm wid.
+Small, strong-smelling white flowers appear during spring.
 Fruit is a round drupe 8-10mm in diameter, green when immature ripening to black, containing a single seed 5mm in diameter.
-Mature trees can produce up to 100 000 fruit per year.
-It is easily identified by the pungent camphor odour arising from crushed leaves or exposed wood.
+Mature trees can produce up to 100, 000 fruit per year.

 As it is shade-tolerant and readily clonises exposed or disturbed areas, this plant is likely to displace native species.
 Forms a monoculture where no other plants can grow, which suggests it is allelopathic (this is when an organism produces one or more biochemicals that influence the germination, growth, survival, and reproduction of other organisms).

 - Cut tree down and cover stump with thick plastic for 6-12 months.

 - Cut stump treat with Pichloram gel (e.g. Vigilant) or 25% triclopyr: 75% water.

 - Over spray with triclopyr (300g/l) (e.g. Grazon) at 17ml per 10L water.